 Tomb Figurine of a Storyteller

-This 55-cm red clay figurine from the Easter Han dynasty (25-220 C.E.) is a lively portrayal of a joyous storyteller of the time.
-You’ll be amazed by the sense and skills of the craftsmen to show the comical spirit of storytelling in the Han dynasty with exaggerated body movement and carefully carved facial expressions.
+This 55cm red clay figurine from the Eastern Han Dynasty (AD 25-220) is a lively portrayal of a joyous storyteller of the time.
+You’ll be amazed by the sense and skills of the craftsmen to show the comical spirit of storytelling in the Han Dynasty with exaggerated body movement and carefully carved facial expressions.

-Women’s Jewelry in Shape of Horse Head with Deer Antlers
+Women’s Jewellery in Shape of Horse Head with Deer Antlers

 Polychrome Glazed Tomb Figurine of a Troupe of Musicians on a Camel

-The figurine made of kaolin is believed to be the highest level of the art of Sancai, the polychrome pottery painting art in Tang dynasty (618 – 907).
+The figurine made of kaolin is believed to be the highest level of the art of Sancai, the polychrome pottery painting art in Tang Dynasty (AD 618-907).
 What’s also special about the artefact is its depiction of a musical troupe with both Chinese and foreign members, who were from countries west of China.

-Foodies are definitely going to love these artefacts, as they are the actual dumplings made in the Tang dynasty and preserved in shape today after its excavation in 1972 in Turpan, Xinjiang.
-In fact, dumplings have been in existence since the Han dynasty (206 B.C.E. – 220 C.E.).
+Foodies are definitely going to love these artefacts, as they are the actual dumplings made in the Tang Dynasty and preserved in shape today after its excavation in 1972 in Turpan, Xinjiang.
+In fact, dumplings have been in existence since the Han Dynasty (206 BC-AD 220).
 Along with some other snacks excavated along with them, the dumplings are a demonstration of the Han people’s influence on the lifestyle of Uyghur people.